cloudfoundry/bosh-cli/docs/cli_workflow.md

 # Deploy VM

-The command below deploys VM with given releases using CPI release and stemcell.
+The command below deploys a VM with given releases using CPI release and stemcell.

 ```
 bosh-init deploy redis.yml